jbuchbinder/vded/README.md

 * `per_minute`: Rate per minute since the last piece of data was pushed in
 * `per_hour`: Rate per hour since the last piece of data was pushed in
+* `submit_metric`: (Optional) Whether to enable pushing deltas to ganglia through gmetric.
+Defaults to true.
+Possible values are:
+   TRUE, FALSE, true, false, YES, NO, yes, no, 0, 1

 (Please note that host is optional but the rest of the params aren't, so you might get an error otherwise.)